William-Blackie/William-Blackie/README.md

 Hi, I'm Will. 👋 And I like to code.
-Freelance full-stack developer based in Bristol, UK.
+Full-stack developer based in Bristol, UK.

 Tech Stack 💻